Active case

 Case Overview

-The rise in social media use has led to a mental health crisis among American youth.
-Studies show there is a connection between social media and low self-esteem.
-Adolescents who spend more time on apps like Instagram, TikTok and Snapchat are more likely to compare themselves unfavorably to their peers who spend less time on similar apps.
+The rise in social media use has contributed to a mental health crisis among American youth.
+Studies show a connection between social media and low self-esteem.
+Adolescents who spend more time on apps like Instagram, TikTok and Snapchat are more likely to compare themselves to their peers and view themselves in an unfavorable light.

 How does social media affect self-esteem?